antoniou-savvas/spring-boot-CRUD/README.md

 # Project Purpose

-This project was created as part of a technical assessment for a job interview, with a three-day window to complete and submit it.
+This project was created in July 2024 as part of a technical assessment for a job interview, with a three-day window to complete and submit it.
 The files included in this repository remain exactly as submitted during the interview process, showcasing the unmodified work.
 This project demonstrates my ability in RESTful API design, database management, and Docker integration, implemented through a Java-based microservice using Spring Boot for managing customer accounts and invoicing.
 Additional information about the assessment requirements can be found in the `Java Developer Case Study.pdf` included in this repository.

 ## Getting Started
 To review this project, clone the repository to get the files locally.